Spinal Cord Surgery in Thailand Your guide to cost, top specialists & hospitals

 Days 4–7

 Walking distances increase with physiotherapy support.
 Post-operative imaging is reviewed.
 Rehabilitation exercises focus on balance, coordination, and rebuilding confidence.
+If you had a cervical fusion such as ACDF, you are fitted with a soft or rigid collar to wear for around four to six weeks.
 Patients with tumour resections may begin discussions about adjuvant treatment if indicated.

 Weeks 2–3

 You continue recovery at your accommodation with outpatient physiotherapy and a scheduled follow-up.
 Your neurosurgeon assesses wound healing, checks neurological progress, and confirms you are safe to fly.
+Driving is not advised yet, especially while you are in a cervical collar or have any residual limb weakness or coordination problems.
 A discharge summary is prepared for your home medical team.

 Weeks 4–12